genomicsITER/cirdb/README.md

 <ul>
 <li>Variant calls from this study have been deposited in EGA [<a href="https://ega-archive.org/studies/EGAS50000001726">EGAS50000001726</a>].</li>
-<li>If you are interested in variant frequency data, a file with chromosome, position, alleles, rsID, and frequency will be available upon request.</li>
+<li>If you are interested in variant frequency data, a file with chromosome, position, alleles, rsID, and frequency will be available upon request.
+Please, note that MNPs have been converted to biallelic positions.</li>
 </ul>

 ## Who should I contact for requesting access to the data?